-The Kentucky Employee Health Plan is utilizing CuraScript for specialty injectable drugs used to treat chronic conditions.
+The Kentucky Employees Health Plan utilizes CuraScript for specialty injectable drugs used to treat chronic conditions.
 CuraScript Pharmacy, a wholly owned subsidiary of Express Scripts, is a national provider of specialty pharmacy services offering a broad range of healthcare products and services for individuals with chronic health conditions such as growth hormone deficiencies, hepatitis C, hemophilia, HIV/AIDS, oncology, multiple sclerosis, rheumatoid arthritis, and many others.
 CuraScript provides comprehensive patient management services including clinical case management programs, counseling, education, and social services.
 Medications will be ordered specifically for you and delivered to your home.
 CuraScript will allow for the first fill at any participating pharmacy.
-After the initial fill, all remaining medications for you.
+After the initial fill, all remaining medications must then be filled by CuraScript.
+CuraScript will handle everything about your specialty medications for you.
 A Patient Care Coordinator works with you to ensure you receive the care you need.
 Your specialty drugs will be delivered to your home within a reasonable time, usually within 24 hours.
 Included with your specialty drugs will be all your needed supplies - needles, syringes, alcohol swabs and sharps containers, at no additional cost to you.